secretstartups/handbook/support/workflows/working-on-tickets.html.md

 ### Aim

-Balance your focus between 'proactive' work to continue the progress on your assigned tickets and 'reactive' work to assist in making progress and preventing SLA breaches on other tickets.
+Alternate your focus between working on your assigned tickets and assisting others with making progress on theirs.

 ### How to do it